Vietnam.vn - Nền tảng quảng bá Việt Nam

 The signatories hope the plan will help integrate India's vast market of 1.4 billion people with western countries, boost the Middle East economy and promote normalization of relations between Israel and Gulf Arab states.

-Meanwhile, President of the European Commission (EC), Ms. Ursula von der Leyen, assessed that the India-Middle East-Europe economic corridor is “not just” a railway or cable, but a “green and digital bridge across continents and civilizations”.
+Meanwhile, President of the European Commission (EC), Ms. Ursula von der Leyen, assessed that the India-Middle East-Europe economic corridor is “not just” a railway or cable, but “a green and digital bridge across continents and civilizations”.

-While today, shipping a container from Mumbai, India to Europe requires going through the Suez Canal, in the future it could be transported by rail from Dubai to Haifa in Israel and on to Europe, saving time and money, said Pramit Pal Chaudhuri, Eurasia Group's South Asia officer.
+While today, shipping a container from Mumbai (India) to Europe requires going through the Suez Canal, in the future it could be transported by rail from Dubai to Haifa in Israel and on to Europe, saving time and money, said Pramit Pal Chaudhuri, Eurasia Group's South Asia officer.

-The Suez Canal is currently a major "bottleneck" for world trade, where about 10% of global maritime cargo volume passes but is often disrupted.
+The Suez Canal is currently a major "bottleneck" for world trade, where about 10% of global maritime cargo volume transits but is often disrupted.
 In March 2021, the giant container ship Ever Given caused a traffic jam here for nearly a week when it got stuck.

 Source